-The period during which an Option may be exercised (the "Option Period") shall be determined by the Board at the time the Option is granted, subject to any vesting limitations which may be imposed by the Board in its sole unfettered discretion at the time such Option is granted, provided that:
+The period during which an Option may be exercised (the "Option Period") shall be determined by the Board at the time the Option is granted or issued, subject to any vesting limitations which h may be imposed by the Board in its sole unfettered discretion at the time such Option is granted, provided that:

-- (a) no Option shall be exercisable for a period exceeding five years from the date the Option is granted unless otherwise specifically provided by the Board and authorized by the Exchange, if applicable, and in any event, no Option shall be exercisable for a period exceeding 10 years from the date the Option is granted; - (b) each Option granted shall become exercisable in respect of one-third (1/3) of the Shares subject to such Option after each anniversary of the granting of such Option (i.e. 1/3 of such Shares after the first anniversary, 2/3 of such Shares after the second anniversary, etc.); - (c) for a Participant employed in Investor Relations Activities, Options must vest over a period of twelve (12) months from the date the Option is granted, with no more than one-fourth (1/4) of the Options vesting in any three (3) month period; - (d) the Option Period shall be automatically reduced in accordance with Sections 12 and 13 below upon the occurrence of any of the events referred to therein; and - (e) no Option in respect of which shareholder approval is required under the rules of any Exchange shall be exercisable until such time as the Option has been approved by the shareholders of the Corporation.
+- (a) no Option shall be exercisable for a period exceeding five (5) years from the date the Option is granted or issued unless otherwise specifically provided by the Board and authorized by the TSX-V, if applicable, and in any event, no Option shall be exercisable for a period exceeding ten (10) years from the date the Option is granted or issued; - (b) unless otherwise determined by the Board, each Option granted or issued shall become exercisable in respect of one-third (1/3) of the Shares subject to such Option after each anniversary of the granting or issuance of such Option (i.e. 1/3 of such Shares after the first anniversary, 2/3 of such Shares after the second anniversary, etc.); - (c) for an Investor Relations Service Provider engaged in Investor Relations Activities, Options must vest over a period of twelve (12) months from the date the Option is granted or issued, with no more than one-fourth (1/4) of the Options vesting sooner than three (3). six (6), nine (9), and twelve APA this is not (12) months after the Options were granted or issued; - (d) the Option Period shall be automatically reduced in accordance with Sections 12 and 13 below upon the occurrence of any of the events referred to therein; - (e) the Option Period shall be automatically extended if the expiry date for the Option falls within a period (a "blackout period") during which the Corporation prohibits Participants from exercising their Options provided that: i) the blackout period is formally imposed by the Corporation pursuant to its internal trading policies as a result of the bona fide existence of undisclosed Material Information; ii) the blackout period expires following the general disclosure of the undisclosed Material Information; iii) the expiry date of the affected Option is extended to no later than ten (10) business days after the expiry of the blackout period; iv) the Participant or the Corporation is not subject to a cease trade order (or similar order under Securities Laws) in respect of the Corporation's securities; and the automatic extension is available to all eligible Participants under the same terms and conditions; and

+(f) no Option in respect of which shareholder approval is required under the rules of any Exchange (including the TSX-V) shall be exercisable until such time as the Option has been approved by the shareholders (or, if required, by disinterested shareholders) of the Corporation.